<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div style="margin: 20px 0;text-align: center">

-<img decoding="async" src="https://mybudgetedit.com/wp-content/uploads/2026/02/temp_1771148369037.jpg" alt="Closeup of a reusable water bottle on a minimalist desk" style="max-width: 100%;height: auto;border-radius: 8px" />
+<img decoding="async" src="https://mybudgetedit.com/wp-content/uploads/2026/04/temp_1776103408371.jpg" alt="closeup of a single dollar-themed magazine cutout on board" style="max-width: 100%;height: auto;border-radius: 8px" />

 </div>